-Budgeted cost: £51,000
+Budgeted cost: £60,700

-Activity Evidence that supports this approach Challenge number(s) addressed Ensure that all staff are fully trained and able to deliver phonics sessions.
+Activity Evidence that supports this approach Challenge number(s) addressed CPD: Ensure that all staff are fully trained and able to deliver phonics sessions.
 Include release time for staff to attend weekly practise sessions.
-Ensure support staff are trained to deliver targeted interventions to individuals to ensure that children have a secure grasp of the phonics code. (£5,000) DfE accredited Systematic Synthetic Phonics Programme DfE Reading Framework - Teaching the foundations of literacy Education Endowment Foundation T&L Toolkit - Phonics Very strong evidence base which suggests the positive impact on early reading skills particularly for disadvantaged pupils 1, 2, 3 Release of key staff including early reading leader (0.2fte), KS2 reading leader (0.1), writing leader (0.1) and mathematics leads (0.2fte) to support development of high quality provision - QfT - including accurate assessment, developing planning, bespoke support, coaching, modelling (£30,000) Release of SENCo (0.2fte) to support less experienced staff on meeting needs of all pupils with focus on those with SEND/ vulnerable (£10,000) Education Endowment Foundation - Diagnostic Assessment - Evidence Insights Education Endowment Foundation - Gathering and interpreting data (From A school's guide to implementation) • EEF state that with the information diagnostic assessments provide, teachers may: • decide to adjust the level of challenge of activities • reteach specific concepts or topics • adjust curriculum content in the medium or long term • provide pupils with feedback through which they can address their own areas for improvement • decide which pupils may need additional, targeted academic support External consultant to support QfT in writing to introduce Talk for Writing (£3,000) Purchase phonics intervention for KS2 (RWI Fresh Start) (£1,000) Very strong evidence base which suggests the importance of fidelity to one phonics approach, particularly for disadvantaged pupils 2, 3 Access to RWI training and 100% decodable home reading books DfE Reading Framework - Teaching the foundations of literacy (£2,000) Education Endowment Foundation T&L Toolkit - Phonics
+Ensure support staff are trained to deliver targeted interventions to individuals to ensure that children have a secure grasp of the phonics code. (£5,000) Release of key staff DfE accredited Systematic Synthetic Phonics ProgrammeDfE Reading Framework - Teaching the foundations of literacyEducation Endowment Foundation T&L Toolkit - PhonicsVery strong evidence base which suggests the positive impact on early reading skills particularly for disadvantaged pupilsEducation Endowment Foundation - 1, 2, 3 including early reading leader (0.2fte), KS2 reading leader (0.1), writing leader (0.1) and mathematics leads (0.2fte) to support development of high quality provision - QfT - including accurate assessment, developing planning, bespoke support, coaching, modelling (£35,000) Release of SENCo (0.2fte) to support less experienced staff on meeting needs of all pupils with focus on those with SEND/ vulnerable (£10,000) Diagnostic Assessment - Evidence Insights Education Endowment Foundation - Gathering and interpreting data (From A school's guide to implementation) EEF state that with the information diagnostic assessments provide, teachers may: decide to adjust the level of challenge of activities reteach specific concepts or topics adjust curriculum content in the medium or long term provide pupils with feedback through which they can address their own areas for improvement decide which pupils may need additional, targeted academic support

+Mentoring and coaching for staff to ensure consistent QFT (£8,700) Continuation of the successful coaching model already used in phonics.
+2, 3 Access to RWI training and 100% decodable DfE Reading Framework - Teaching the foundations of literacy home reading books (£2,000) Education Endowment Foundation T&L Toolkit - Phonics